astropy/regions/docs/contains.rst

-Checking for points inside regions
+Checking for Points Inside Regions
 ==================================

 Let's start by defining both a sky and pixel region::